 He felt a strike to his chords.
 Out and about, he felt that he was in his zone.
 He felt that there was a peculiar sort of energy flow that he could not find elsewhere.
 And he felt that very energy surge within him as well.

 That’s how he got into this whole rabbit hole of travel photography.

-Meri Mamu, and one of the highest grossing Nepalese films Intu Mintu Londonma.
-All of these seem obvious when one realizes the fact that his father, Mr. Sanu Tamrakar, is a prominent and accomplished actor in his own regard.
+Meri Mamu, and one of the highest-grossing Nepali films Intu Mintu Londonma.
+All of these seem obvious when one realises the fact that his father, Sanu Tamrakar, is a prominent and accomplished actor in his own regard.
 However unlike one would imagine, it wasn’t that automatic.
-Infact, he thought he’d be happier just by being behind the camera.
+In fact, he thought he’d be happier just by being behind the camera.

-Saruk pin points this moment as his realization of perhaps he should try his hand at being in front of the camera.
-Again, couple of months later, they came out with Happy New Year in which the audience was presented with his acting prowess.
+Saruk pinpoints this moment as his realisation of perhaps he should try his hand at being in front of the camera.
+Again, a couple of months later, they came out with Happy New Year in which the audience was presented with his acting prowess.
 Now, this being a short movie with a lot of ambiguity among the characters, the story picks up with various conversations and ends with a twist.
 But a lot of attention seems to have been gathered by our man of conversation, who plays as a fashion photographer.
-And to solidify this claim of mine, here’s a comment made by the user Tina:
+And to solidify this claim of mine here’s a comment made by the user Tina:

 Omg that guy photographer….
 Seems like he got lots of potentials.

 Damn handsome and the acting is also not bad; very natural.

 Looking forward to seeing him in many more videos….